Mburnand-tech/Burnet/README.md

 - Install dependencies: `npm install`
 - Start the app: `npm start`
 - The app should be running on http://localhost:3000

-# :video_game: Usage

-The app has the following main pages:

-- **/**  - Home page showing the abundances of different articles to entice user.
-Ordered by date posted similiar to a topical social media.
-- **category/:topic** (Technology, LifeStyle, Sports) - Displays articles categorised by subject.
-Within here you can filter results based off user preference.
-- **/about** - Gives a description of the project.
-- **articles/:article_id** - Displays the details of specified article, including its comments and an option to like the article and its comments.
-If a user is logged in, theres an input method to leave comments and delete previous comments.

-- **Log In with any of these Usernames:**
-  - *tickle122*
-  - *grumpy19*
-  - *happyamy2016*
-  - *cooljmessy*
-  - *weegembump*
-  - *jessjelly*

 # :electric_plug: Dependencies